LewManApostle/Llewelyn/tasklist.md

 "6.
 Schedule weekly coding practice sessions"
 "7.
 Back up all project files and code repositories" "8.
 Attend at least one tech workshop"
+"Track grades regularly"
+"Build a peronsla portfolio project"
+"Apply for internships and certifications"
+"Conduct a mid-semester review"